Trump's Roger Stone power play reveals a presidency unleashed - KTVZ

 Barr in the middle of yet another controversy

-The highly unusual episode over Stone will also fuel concerns among legal experts that Attorney General Bill Barr is functioning increasingly as a political functionary for Trump.
+The highly unusual episode over Stone will also fuel concerns among legal experts that Barr is functioning increasingly as a political functionary for Trump.

 The department said there was no coordination with the White House on Stone’s sentence.
 Yet the President’s public tweet leaves the clear impression that he is meddling in the case.